arefyazdi4/Clean_Coder_uncle_BoB/README.md

    - then all of those plugins should know about core application and central core shouldn't know anything about plugins at all
    - all the source code dependencies should point inward from the plugins towards the core
    - no software dependency should point outward way from the core towards plugins
-     - waht if plugins have plugin of their own
+     - what if plugins have plugin of their own
      - in most well write application the line between application and plugin blurs
+   - the goal of all this partitioning is to create a system that is composed of independent deployable module
+   - lots of systems are not independently deployable most of the time we gather all the modules in a single file
+   - and ship it as a single unit, but that doesn't mean wee don't wane independently deployable
+   - a system that is independently deployable is also independently developed
+   - when we have a plugin structure, then a development team working on those plugable modules works independently
+   - because the plugin structure makes it less likely to team inter fear with each other, on the other hand, a switch
+   - that ruins this plugin struggle also runes the independent dependability
+5. a long chine of if else statements has the same problem that switch statements do

 ```
          ┌───┐                    ┌───┐